-3.1 Evolution of the Approach
+3.1.
+Evolution of the Approach

 The Agency recognizes that each Indigenous group may have unique interests regarding the Regional Assessment and any potential future decisions relating to proposed offshore exploratory drilling projects.
-As such, the Agency's approach is to consult broadly and on a good governance basis with all potentially interested Indigenous groups in the Atlantic Region and eastern Québec, in a spirit of collaboration and mutual understanding.
+The Agency's approach is to consult proactively and broadly with all potentially interested Indigenous groups in the Atlantic Region and eastern Québec, in a spirit of collaboration and mutual understanding.